Suprnova/Chunithm-Research/General.md

 ## Rights Files

 Rights files are the images that appear on the bottom left side of the song selection screen for specific songs.
 They are intended to be used as the file containing the text itself, as the image behind the text is its own separate texture that is reused for every rights file.
 Rights files are always formatted in a ``.dds`` (DirectDraw Surface) file format in a resolution of 512x48, and can be found in ``root¥app¥data¥AXXX¥rightsInfo¥rightsInfoXXXXXX``.
+To imitate the same file size as Chunithm's rights files, although not usually necessary, export any custom ``.dds`` rights files with BC1 / DXT1 compression from GIMP's export settings.

 # Dummies